 Your charcoal needs to go through this process also.
-Try for pieces about 3/8 X 3/8 X 3/8 of an inch.
-As with the coal we keep the bulk of the cut and broken up charcoal in a separate container.
+We use a scrap plywood board, about 12 to 14 inches on a side, on which to cut and fracture off properly sized pieces from the chunks of charcoal lumber.
+Again try for pieces about 3/8 X 3/8 of an inch.
+As with the coal we keep the bulk of the cut and broken up charcoal in a pet food container.
 The charcoal is kept dry in this container, not oil soaked.
 About a quart of this charcoal is then put into a large coffee can with a tight fitting plastic lid and soaked in lamp oil.
 After putting the charcoal into the can, put in about a cup of lamp oil, place the lid on the can and tumble to expose all of the charcoal to the oil.
 This coffee can then becomes the container we fire the locomotive from on startup.
 We leave the oil in the can, and as we replace charcoal we have used with fresh charcoal, add oil as needed so that there is always a slight amount of liquid in the bottom of the can.